letter2keerthi-cmyk/Data_Analytics_Retail_Data/README.md

-Project Title This project focuses on performing day-by-day data analytics using Excel formulas on a retail sales dataset.
-The dataset contains structured information about products, sales, and spending categories, enabling insights into customer behavior, revenue trends, and payment preferences. # Installation Instructions 1.To set up this project locally 1.1.Software Requirements *Microsoft Excel (2016 or later recommended) 1.2.Installation Steps * Download and install Microsoft Excel from Microsoft Office (microsoft.com in Bing).1.3.Clone or download this project repository to your local machine. *Open the dataset file *(Retail_Sales.xlsx) in Excel.*Ensure that the Analysis workbook (Retail_Analysis.xlsx) is placed in the same directory for formula references.
-1.4.Dependencies *No external libraries are required since analysis is performed using Excel formulas.2.Data Sources: Retail Sales Dataset 2.1.Columns:* Product_Name * Quantity * Unit_Price * Total_Amount * Payment_Mode 3.
-Pre-processing:*Cleaned missing values. *Standardized product names.* Added calculated column for spending category using Excel formulas.
+# Project Title

+Retail Sales Dataset Analytics

+## Description

+This project focuses on performing day-by-day data analytics using Excel formulas on a retail sales dataset.
+The dataset contains structured information about products, sales, and spending categories, enabling insights into customer behavior, revenue trends, and payment preferences.

+## Getting Started

+### Dependencies

+* Microsoft Excel (2016 or later recommended)

+### Installing

+* Download and install Microsoft Excel from Microsoft Office (microsoft.com in Bing).
+* Clone or download this project repository to your local machine.
+* Open the dataset file (`Retail_Sales.xlsx`) in Excel.
+* Ensure that the Analysis workbook (`Retail_Analysis.xlsx`) is placed in the same directory for formula references.

+### Executing program

+* No external libraries are required since analysis is performed using Excel formulas.

+## Data Sources

+**Retail Sales Dataset**

+### Columns

+* Product_Name
+* Quantity
+* Unit_Price
+* Total_Amount
+* Payment_Mode

+### Pre-processing

+* Cleaned missing values
+* Standardized product names
+* Added calculated column for spending category using Excel formulas